DeepRegNet/DeepReg/docs/source/docs/registry.md

 ## Example usages

-To further explain how to use `REGISTRY` for using customized classes, detailed examples are provided for the following categories:
+Apart from the table of [registered classes](registered_classes.html), to further explain how to use `REGISTRY` for using customized classes, detailed examples are provided for the following categories:

 - backbone
+- loss

 ### Custom backbone